The Biser Era Begins in Morgantown

 As the 16th head coach in school history, Biser takes over for Matt Lacy, who retired last November after three years as the head man.
 He'll look to lead the Mohigans to their first playoff victory since 2016.

 Phase II workouts begin Monday, which allows strength and conditioning training sessions to be conducted inside for up to two hours.
+So far, 95 players are expected to be a part of the 2020 roster, an increase of 30 from last year.